schlotg/viage/docs/api.md

 This takes a listener, calls remove on it and removes this instance from the list of listneners in the component.

 ### protected setHTML(html: string)
 This will replace the HTML associated with the components element.
 It will add any elements in the HTML that have the attach attribute and add them to this.attachments.
-As an example if the HTML contained a string like this:
+As an example, if the HTML contained a string like this:

 ``` <div attach="container"></div> ```